smiling woman

 The course fee is shared between the Government and some employers, meaning no cost to you as the degree apprentice.
 Total tuition fees are £14,000 paid over 2 years.

-Please see our Degree Apprenticeships page, or contact us, for further information about the EPA.
+Please see our Degree Apprenticeships page, or contact us, for further information.

 Additional course costs